 Three fewer days to feed the family, buy coffee, or drive to work.
 This means you may actually use less money than the average month, and it may feel like there is some left to spend.

-On the other hand, you paid your mortgage in full, for up to 3 fewer days of housing.
-Utilities are metered by the day.
+On the other hand, you pay your rent/mortgage in full for 3 fewer days of housing.
+Utilities and food are cost we accrue by the day.

 Let’s consider where you may be gaining a little financial leverage, and where you may be getting the short end of the stick.

 day in February than any other month.
-For example, a mortgage of $1,700/month will be $60.71 per day this February, but only $54.53 in March.
-A $100 yoga membership is $3.57 per day this February and $3.23 by the day in March, which is roughly 10% higher in February.
+For example, a mortgage of $2,000/month will be $71.43/day this February, but only $64.52/day in March.
+A $100 yoga membership is $3.57 per day this February and $3.23 by the day in March.
+These costs are roughly 10% higher!

 And last, let's look at areas of ongoing spending, like food, social activities or transportation.
 We pay for these primarily according to usage - not according to the calendar year.
 This means that a short month doesn't make a difference in what the cost means to you, even if there are 10% fewer days of these costs.

 The point: Don't let February fool you!
 The 10% increase in monthly costs and the 10% decrease in days in which to spend essentially balance each other out.